pingcap/tidb/pkg/parser/README.md

 1. Join [TiDB Slack community](https://pingcap.com/tidbslack/), and then
 2. Join [sig-ddl Slack channel](https://slack.tidb.io/invite?team=tidb-community&channel=sig-ddl&ref=github_sig).

-If you want to join as a special interest group member, see [DDL Special Interest Group](https://github.com/pingcap/community/tree/master/special-interest-groups/sig-ddl).

 ## Users

 These projects use this parser.
 Please feel free to extend this list if you